NOOBDY/GetQuestions/README.md

 `python setup.py`

+> If typed the wrong info just Ctrl+C to quit, it won't wipe the data unless you're finished entering these info

 ### Unix-like systems

 Basically the same but change `python` to `python3` (maybe change `pip` to `pip3`? idk) and run `source env/bin/activate` instead